 keys=["Open", "High", "Low", "Close"])

-The tenth chart type that we'll plot using cufflinks is a bubble chart.
 The bubble chart can be used to represent three dimensions of data.
-The two-dimension are used to create a scatter plot and the third dimension is used to decide the sizes of points in the scatter plot.
+The two dimensions are used to create a scatter plot and the third dimension is used to decide the sizes of points in the scatter plot.

-Below we have created a bubble chart on the iris dataframe's first 50 samples by setting the kind
+Below we have created a bubble chart on the iris dataframe's first 50 samples by setting the kind parameter to bubble.
+We have used sepal length and sepal width as x and y dimensions and petal width as size dimensions.

 iris_df[:50].iplot(kind="bubble", x="sepal length (cm)", y="sepal width (cm)", size="petal width (cm)",